 #2 BE VERY CLEAR IN YOUR INTRODUCTION

-Whether you agree or disagree with your essay title, I believe that it is better to make your opinion known in the introduction.
+Whether you agree or disagree with your essay title, I believe that it is better to make your opinion known from the start.

-This is important to do because you want to bring your examiner or lecturer on a journey.
+This is important because you want to bring your examiner or lecturer on a journey.
 Every great story has an introduction and it sets the tone for the rest of the story.
-The same logic applies to law essays; be clear and concise.
+The same logic applies to law essays; be clear and concise and take us on a journey.

 Of course, you cannot write in the first person (like ‘I think that..’
 ‘I agree with the above statement…’.)
 This is a law school no-no. I know it is hard learning to express your opinion in the third person.
 However, remember this: you can do or say 1 thing in a million different ways.

-Students often struggle to phrase their sentences in the third person narrative and I totally get it!
+Students often struggle to phrase their sentences in the third-person narrative and I get it.
 There’s only so much ‘This shows that..’ that one law student can write!
 It took a lot of practice for me to get there too – but you WILL get there.
 I promise you.

-Look up academic journals on your favourite database and read the journal, often, the authors express their view in the third person; you can get some inspiration from here!
+Look up academic journals on your favourite database and read the journal, often, the authors express their views in the third person; you can get some inspiration from here on various styles of how to write in the third person.

 #3 WRITE YOUR INTRODUCTION FIRST